cysouw/diathesis/text/c04_reflexive.md

 c.
 Ich stürze den Elefanten ins Wasser.
 :::

-The verb *sorgen* 'to take care of' changes preposition with the addition of *sich* [@Next a,b], Both prepositions are governed prepositions [@Next c,d].
+The verb *sorgen* 'to take care of' changes preposition with the addition of *sich* [@next a,b], Both prepositions are governed prepositions [@next c,d].
 Such an alternation between different governed prepositions might be considered a whole new class of diatheses not yet acknowledged in this study.

 :::ex
 a.
 Er sorgt für seine Mutter.